JonathonMifsud/BatchArtemisSRAMiner/README.md

 ## Installation

 A repo containing tools and shortcuts for virus discovery workflows on the USYD HPC Artemis with a particular focus on SRA mining.
 If you run into any problems please don't hesitate to open an issue or shoot me an email `jmif9945@uni.sydney.edu.au`.
-Documentation is a work in progress so please let me know if I should add anything!
+Code is a little janky and documentation is a work in progress so please let me know if I should add anything!

 Download the BatchArtemisSRAMiner package: